milesmcc/shynet/GUIDE.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/milesmcc/shynet/tree/master)

-Once you deploy, you'll need to setup an admin user, whitelabel, and hostname before you can use Shynet.
+Once you deploy, you'll need to setup an admin user and whitelabel before you can use Shynet.
 Do that with the following commands:

 1. `heroku run --app=<your app> ./manage.py registeradmin <your email>`
-2. `heroku run --app=<your app> ./manage.py hostname <the hostname where you will run Shynet>`
-3. `heroku run --app=<your app> ./manage.py whitelabel "<your Shynet instance's name>"`
+2. `heroku run --app=<your app> ./manage.py whitelabel "<your Shynet instance's name>"`

 ## Render